EMI-Group/evorl/docs/guide/quickstart.md

     agent=exp/ppo/brax/ant env=brax/ant seed=114,514
 ```

+For [multi-run mode](https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run/), `evorl.train_dist` has the similar behavior as `evorl.train` when lauching without `joblib`.
+The only difference is that `evorl.train_dist` will set the group name of WandB by the experiment name, while `evorl.train` uses `"dev"` as the group name for all runs.

+However, when there are multiple GPUs, `evorl.train` will sequentially run a single run across multiple GPUs if the related algorithm supports distributed training.
+Instead, if enabling `joblib`, `evorl.train_dist` will run multiple jobs in parallel, where each job is running on a single GPU.
+If there are more jobs than #GPUs, multiple jobs will parallelly execute on the same GPU.
+For example, if there are 3 jobs to be executed on 2 GPUs, GPU1 will run job1 and job3, while GPU2 will run job2.

 :::{admonition} Tips for `evorl.train_dist`
 :class: tip

+- It only supports multi-run mode, i.e, using `python -m evorl.train_dist -m` to launch the training, even if there is only one config to run.
 - It's recommended to run every job on a single device.
 By default, the script will use all detected GPUs and run every job on a dedicated GPU.
   - If you want to run mulitple jobs on a single device, set environment variables like `XLA_PYTHON_CLIENT_MEM_FRACTION=.10` or `XLA_PYTHON_CLIENT_PREALLOCATE=false` to avoid the OOM due to the JAX's pre-allocation.
 - If the number of submitted jobs exceeds the number of CPU cores, `joblib` will wait and reuse previous processes.
 This is a caveat of `joblib` and could cause misconfigured GPU settings.
 However, this is a rare case.
 To solve it, append `hydra.launcher.n_jobs=<#jobs>` to the script.